-Should I Hire a Social Security Disability Lawyer?
+When to Hire a Social Security Disability Lawyer

 Dealing with the government throughout the course of your SSD claim can be a long, frustrating process.
 Let us handle the work for you.
-Our experienced Social Security Disability attorneys in Pennsylvania understand the system and know the type of documentation required in order to get your claim approved.
+Our experienced PA Social Security disability attorneys understand the system and know the type of documentation required in order to get your claim approved.
 We can help you with the confusing paperwork and guide you through all stages of the application and appeals process.

 - We can help gather medical records that prove your injuries and the impact those injuries have had on your life.